Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Deligne--Lusztig varieties

 \subsection{Fibrations over $X$}

-We recall basic constructions from \cite[1.2(b)]{DL}.
-We use the notations from Section \ref{Gdefn}.
-We say a morphism of $\Fpbar$-schemes $f:Y_1\to Y_2$ is a bundle with fiber $E$, if $Y_2$ admits an open covering with respect to a (Grothendieck) topology $\tau$ (e.g. Zariski open covering, fppf open covering) such that all (closed) fibers of $f$ are isomorphic to $E$ and $f$ is locally trivial with respect to this covering.
+We recall basic constructions and observations from \cite[1.2(b)]{DL}.
+In this section we use the notations from Section \ref{Gdefn}.
+We say a morphism of $\Fpbar$-schemes $f:Y_1\to Y_2$ is a bundle with fibre $E$, if $Y_2$ admits an open covering with respect to a (Grothendieck) topology $\tau$ (e.g. Zariski open covering, fppf open covering) such that all (closed) fibres of $f$ are isomorphic to $E$ and $f$ is locally trivial with respect to this covering.

 Let $\pi:G\to G/B^*$ be the canonical projection map.
-The Zariski open covering $\{\dot{w}U^+B^*\}_{w\in W}$ of $G$ gives a Zariski open covering $\{\pi(\dot{w}U^+B^*)\}_{w\in W}$ of $G/B$ cf. \cite[II \S 1.10]{Jantzen}.
+The Zariski open covering $\{\dot{w}U^+B^*\}_{w\in W}$ of $G$ gives a Zariski open covering $\{\pi(\dot{w}U^+B^*)\}_{w\in W}$ of $G/B$ cf. \cite[II \textsection 1.10]{Jantzen}.